quangctkm9207/quangctkm9207.github.io/projects.md

 ### Daily Diary
 *Android, UI/UX Design, Marketing*

-This is a mobile-version diary in which users can add emoticons, drawings, audio, and pictures.
+It is a journal-writing app in which users can add emoticons, drawings, audio, and pictures.
 Besides, user’s data is stored locally in SQLite database and synchronized to Dropbox.
-Besides, Dialy Diary won an award from Vietnamese Creativity-Encouraging contest 2013 and got more than 300,000 download from Google Play.
+Besides, Daily Diary won an award from Vietnamese Creativity-Encouraging contest 2013 and got more than 300,000 downloads on Google Play.
 [Google Play](https://play.google.com/store/apps/details?id=ss.passion.personaldiary)

 ---